Kooriryuu/Minesweeper/README.md

 - be able to see my best times.
 - be able to use the middle click function *that for some reason isn't always implemented*.
 - save my scores.
-- be able to change the grid dimensions
 - be able to end the game on fail.
+- be able to add cells to my grid to change the dimensions